Vinpin12/poke-demo/README.md

+# Poke-Demo
-# This project is a React App of a client side Pokemon catching simulator
+This project is a React App of a client side Pokemon catching simulator